Italy, France call for ‘full cooperation’ after migrant spat

 The offices of Presidents Sergio Mattarella and Emmanuel Macron issued identical statements Monday after the two leaders spoke by telephone.
 They “affirmed the great importance of relations between France and Italy and stressed the need to bring together the conditions for full cooperation in all areas, both bilaterally and within the European Union.”

 While both are heads of state, Mattarella wields no real power in the day-to-day governing of Italy, which is handled by new far-right Premier Giorgia Meloni.
-France has a prime minister who is head of government but is named by Macron, who holds real power over French policy.
+France has a prime minister who is head of government, but is named by Macron, who holds the real power over French policy.

 Two people who disembarked from the Ocean Viking last week remained hospitalized Monday, according to the Var regional administration.